Family Resource Network

 The Town of Banff receives provincial funding to provide free programs and services as part of the Bow Valley Family Resource Network.
 Offerings are available to residents of the Bow Valley.

 Family Resource Networks (FRNs) deliver prevention and early intervention services and supports for families with children aged 0 – 18.
 The Town of Banff, Town of Canmore and Closer to Home work together to provide services and programs for Bow Valley residents.
-The Town of Banff’s services will have a focus on caregiver education and capacity building, coordinating social connection and offering well being activities for families in collaboration with other partners.
+The Town of Banff’s services will have a focus on caregiver education and capacity building, coordinating social connection, child development and wellbeing and offerings in collaboration with other partners.

 Where to Find Information